What Is Intranet?

-Organizations will use an intranet to improve secure communication between authorized users.
-This means that, in order to access an intranet, the user must have the proper credentials and connect to the organization LAN.
-For remote access, members may use a virtual private network (VPN)
+Intranet is used by organizations to improve secure communication between authorized users.
+This means that, in order to access an intranet, the user must have the proper credentials and connect to the organization’s local area network (LAN).
+For remote access, members may use a virtual private network (VPN).

-A web server hosts the services the intranet provides including mail services, databases, a content managing system (CMS) and more.
+A web server hosts the services the intranet provides, including mail services, databases, a CMS and more.

 Security-wise, setting up a firewall is essential to protect an intranet.
 A firewall stands between the internet and the intranet, thereby acting as a filter for all incoming and outgoing traffic to protect the intranet from potential hackers and malicious attacks.